Cricket bat: Kashmir willow bats

-English willow bats with minor visual defects such as grains which are not perfectly straight, or discolourations, are also cheaper.
-Geoffrey Boycott, former England captain and one of the most successful Test players in history, has stated that such bats will play just as well as better-looking ones and that players ought to buy the cheaper ones to get the same performance at a better price.
+English willow bats with minor visual defects such as grains that are not perfectly straight, or discolourations, are also cheaper.
+Former England captain Geoffrey Boycott has stated that such bats will play just as well as better-looking ones and that players ought to buy the cheaper ones to get the same performance at a better price.
 It is unlikely that any difference in performance can be noted by most players from imperfections unless they are severe.
 Provided the willow has been handled and prepared competently after felling and during the bat's creation, the much more important factor is the pickup (or weight distribution) of the bat, and its suitability to the player's style.
-Different shaping techniques create a higher or lower centre of balance, and different "sweet spot" size and location.
+Different shaping techniques create a higher or lower centre of balance, and different "sweet spot" sizes and locations.

 One issue presented as the case against Kashmir willow is the warmer growing region.
 The timber is said to be firmer, with less spring.
 However, this is a common issue for English willow bats, too.
 Due to the shortage of stock and demand for English willow, many small plantations on private property have been established in ideal conditions, with trees maturing as young as 10 to 12 years.
 This has meant a much wider grain in the wood, sometimes leading to bats with as few as 6 or even 4 grains.
 Bats with 8 or fewer grains are held to be harder and take longer to play well, but also to last longer.
-Bats with 16 or more grains are held to be softer and more playable immediately, but with a reduced lifespan.
+Bats with 16 or more grains are held to be softer and more playable immediately but with a reduced lifespan.
 8 to 12 grains is commonly the desirable range.

 Australia is another country growing Salix alba var. caerulea for cricket bats, with the entire Australian stock descended from staves sent to Australia in the 1930s from the then-England captain to his Australian counterpart.
-Australia grew its own willow for decades, until Slazenger bought the company which owned most of the plantations.
+Australia grew its willow for decades until Slazenger bought the company which owned most of the plantations.
 Slazenger's only interest was in apparel and the plantations were mostly sold and destroyed.
 In the 1990s a project was launched to again commercially grow cricket bat willow.
 There are now plantations in Victoria and New South Wales, but not Queensland, where all forms of willow cultivation are banned.